unix-for-life

 Generation: Avoid guesswork when automating, check for error-free outcomes, enable reversal if wrong

-Optimization: Prototype things as soon as possible; just get stuff working instead aiming for perfection
+Optimization: Prototype as soon as possible; get stuff working instead of aiming for perfection

 Diversity: Distrust all claims for “one true way”, embrace the excluded and uninvited